FAQ's

 If the rust is deeper than the etch, the etch will disappear with the rust.
 You can't help it when it gets to that point.

 If your saw was made before 1890, be careful with the saw nuts.
 It's probably best not to try to remove them.
-The shaft of the bolts on these early saws is thinner than on later saws, so the brass is apt to strip or snap, and the nuts won't go back on.
-Leave the handle on the saw and clean the blade where it shows.
+The shaft of a screw on these early saws is thinner than on later saws, so the brass is easy to strip or snap, and the nuts won't go back on.
+You may want to be cautious, leave the handle on the saw, and clean the blade where it shows.

-Go easy with the brasso.
-If a saw is 100 years old, it shouldn't look new, and the brass should not be bright and shiny.
-It doesn't have to be dirty, but if you've ever seen a British antique dealer's restoration of a tool, you'll know what too-clean looks like.
+Go easy with the Brasso.
+If a saw is over 100 years old, it shouldn't look new, and the brass does not need to be bright and shiny like a commemorative proof.
+I understand the tool not being dirty, but if you've ever seen an over-eager antique dealer's restoration of a tool, you'll know what too-clean looks like.
 The item no longer has any character or appearance of its age.

 Q. What does the "X" stamped on the blade under the handle of a No. 12 handsaw mean?